geodynamics/aspect/cookbooks/free_surface/doc/free_surface.md

 The main addition is the `Mesh deformation` subsection.
-In this subsection you need to give a comma separated list of the boundary indicators where the &lsquo;free surface&rsquo; deformation should be applied.
-In this case, we are dealing with the &lsquo;top&rsquo; boundary of a box in 2D.
+In this subsection you need to give a comma separated list of the boundary indicators where the 'free surface' deformation should be applied.
+In this case, we are dealing with the 'top' boundary of a box in 2D.
 There is another significant parameter that needs to be set here: the value for the stabilization parameter &ldquo;theta.&rdquo; If this parameter is zero, then there is no stabilization, and you are likely to see instabilities develop in